mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever an enemy is **stunned**, fully heal this minion.

 name:     Aspect of Shim'zar<br>
-text:     Transform any minion into a random Battle Pet.
+text:     Transform a minion into a random Battle Pet.

 name:     Aspect of the Wyrm<br>
-text:     Transform any minion into a 4⚔️/4❤️ Whyte Drake with **Flying**.
+text:     Transform a minion into a 4⚔️/4❤️ Whyte Drake with **Flying**.
 Nearby allied minions gain **Flying**.

 name:     Avalanche<br>
 text:     Deal 4 damage to everything on your starting side of the battlefield and **Stun** them.